-Lethbridge, Alberta, LEED® Gold Candidate
+Lethbridge, Alberta, LEED® Gold Target

 With a main goal of expanding capacity, the Lethbridge Trades and Technology Renewal and Innovation Project (TTRIP) has redeveloped a section of Lethbridge College into a state-of-the-art educational facility, providing new learning spaces and equipment for an additional 880 students, integrating eight distinct trades and four technology programs.